hebeallrusty/PortaNas/readme.md

 We should have a working SSH config that will allow us to connect remotely from another system that has SSH installed (Windows users will need something like PuTTY; Linux and Mac users should have it installed by default)

-As we have set up the Pi with a memorable hostname, this can now be used by other systems to *easily* connect to it without knowing it's ip address (in practice this could be complicated).
+As we have set up the Pi with a memorable hostname, this can now be used by other systems to *easily* connect to it without knowing it's IP address (in practice this could be complicated).

 We would use `hostname.local` where hostname is the one set up earlier (`portanas.local` in our case).
 This all depends if a mDNS service is installed on your system (avahi in the case of Linux; Windows will need the bonjour service installed which can be extracted from the iTunes installer - just download iTunes, and instead of installing, use 7zip to open the iTunes installer, extract the item marked bonjour.msi and run that file.
 Newer versions of Windows 10 also requires some registry tweaking to allow it to use the bonjour service correctly.
 [Here](https://superuser.com/questions/1330027/how-to-enable-mdns-on-windows-10-build-17134) is a guide to adjust the registry).